 A. Complaint Resolution Procedure

-Members may submit complaints concerning suspected violations of the Code by other Members in writing to the chair (the “Chair”) of the Committee on Professional Ethics (“COPE”) (firstname.lastname@example.org) or to ACM’s President (email@example.com), CEO, or the CEO’s designee (currently, the COO) (firstname.lastname@example.org).
+Individuals may submit complaints concerning suspected violations of the Code by other Members by using the form for Reporting Violations of the Code of Ethics and Professional Conduct.
 Any complaint should identify the Code provision(s) that were allegedly violated and describe in as much detail as possible the factual basis for the complaint.
 To enable a fair and timely resolution, a complaint must typically be submitted within 180 days after the alleged violation occurred.
 Complaints submitted more than 180 days after the alleged violation occurred will be considered at the Chair’s sole discretion.
 The Chair may also initiate a complaint under this procedure at any time.
 The privileges for the subject of a complaint that are described in this policy only apply when the subject of the complaint is a Member.

 1. Initial Review

 The Chair, with the assistance of COPE members designated by the Chair, if any, will review the complaint and determine whether it is within the scope of this Policy.
 The Chair may determine that a complaint is outside the scope of this Policy, or will not be pursued by ACM, at his or her sole discretion.
 A complaint ordinarily will not be pursued if: (i) it lacks sufficient factual allegations to conduct a preliminary inquiry, or (ii) the Chair has good reason to believe it was made in bad faith.
 The Chair (or the Chair’s designee) will notify the complainant (if any) and the subject of the decision in writing, and will simultaneously provide a copy of this Policy and a copy of the complaint to the subject.